NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/nextflow/nextflow.rst

 Running a real workflow
 -----------------------------

 Now we get to the real deal!
 Once you’ve gotten this far, you start to leave behind the generalisations that apply to all nf-core pipelines.
 Now you have to rely on your wits and the nf-core documentation.
-We have prepared small datasets for a ChIP-seq analysis and a BS-seq analysis.
-You can choose to do the one that interests you most or if you have time you can try both!
+We have prepared a small dataset for a ChIP-seq analysis to be processed using ``nf-core chipseq`` pipeline.

 ChIP-seq